vaqMAD/vaqMAD/README.md

 ---

 ## 🌱 Other Noteworthy Things

-* **Real-World Problem Solving:** Created a **Redmine Onboarding Automation PoC** at my previous company to automate a time-consuming process, reducing manual steps from ~80 to 2 and saving hours of work.
 * **Open Source Contribution:** Will Open Source save the world ?
-I don't know, but I'm proud to have small contribution to the Django ecosystem by identifying and reporting a gap in the official documentation, which led to its improvement ([Ticket #36026](https://code.djangoproject.com/ticket/36026)).
+I don't know ...
+But I'm proud to have small contribution to the Django ecosystem by identifying and reporting a gap in the official documentation, which led to its improvement ([Ticket #36026](https://code.djangoproject.com/ticket/36026)).

 ---